MayaRo0503/Devops_Proj/README.md

 There will be an option to display the existing data in the DB.

 # **Project guidelines:**
-* A page that will receive user input + 3 marks
+* A page that will receive user name + 3 grades
 * Writing tests that will pass
 * Uploading the project to deployment
 * Added eslint